0xUgochukwu/0xUgochukwu/README.md

 - 💡 I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
 - 💡 I am also a student at [Aptech Learning](https://www.aptechlearning.com/)
-- 🌱 I’m currently learning about Blockchain and it's technologies(Solidity, etc).
+- 🌱 I’m currently learning about Data Engineering: AI & ML.
 - 😊 I’m looking to help with open source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Blockchain Engineer (Intern or Junior level).
 - 📫 You can contact me by emailing 0xUgochukwu@gmail.com.